 Step 5: Submit Application

-Submit the application through the relevant MoIAT or conformity system along with supporting documents.
+Submit the application through the relevant MoIAT or conformity system, along with supporting documents.

 Step 6: Technical Review